 When it comes to bass I always use my ARP 2600.
 It’s so rich and does a great job of cutting through a dense mix.
-It’s also great support to low orchestral parts.
+It also serves as great support to low orchestral parts.
 I could go on for way too long about that synth, so I’ll just leave it at that.

 As a sound designer, what have been some of your most creative ways of creating bass sounds?

-Hmmm good question.
-I think the most recent patch that I’ve made that I really enjoyed making and using was in iZotope’s IRIS.
-I did this great dried ice recording session.
-Usually, you think of metallic squelches and squeels when you put dried ice on metal, but you can get some really awesome bass tones as well.
-If you tune those, they make for really cool bass layers.
-I also really love processing animal sounds and if you can get your hands on elephant growls you’ll find yourself making all sorts of cool bass sounds.
+Hmm, good question.
+I think the most recent patch that I really enjoyed making was in iZotope’s Iris.
+I had done a great dried ice recording session prior.
+Usually, you think of metallic squelches and squeels when you put dried ice on metal, but you can get some really awesome bass tones as well, which make for really cool bass layers.
+I also really love processing animal sounds and if you can get your hands on elephant growls you’ll find yourself making all sorts of cool bass sounds with Iris.

 With regards to the more tense build-ups in your music, how do you go about making that?
 Is that a combination of FX risers and automation?

-Rises are definitely a key element but the root of it, the two things that build tension are bass and adding some dissonance to your sounds.
+Rises are definitely a key element, but not the root of it.
+The two things that build tension are bass and adding some dissonance to your sounds.
 When you feel that really low bass rumble in theaters, it’s an instant tension that you can physically feel.
 But tonally, whether you’re working with orchestra or just using noisy synths, adding dissonance or anything that makes it feel really uncomfortable helps.
 I’ll often double parts and pitch shift one a half step or tri-tone to make for a very harmonically abrasive sound.